danielharrell/SumLect2015/Lost_Idea_LA.md

 So what idea of approach does Socrates have in mind instead?
 We can see it coming-to-be in the very next thing he does with the slave-boy.
-For the slave-boy is truly stumped, and can't even point to the line in question.
-For of course the line in question is nowhere yet to be pointed to; and in the slave-boy's mind, we might say, it is still a matter of research.
-So in perhaps his one act of instruction, giving birth, we might say, to the very idea of a liberal art, Socrates simply draws the line in question---erasing at once any remaining horizon of discovery, and showing we are
+For the slave-boy is truly stumped, and can't even show the line in question.
+For of course it not in front of the slave-boy yet; and in his mind, we might say, it is not yet a matter of recognition, but still a matter of research, even though he's given the project up.
+So in perhaps his one outright act of teaching, giving birth, we might say, to the very idea of a liberal art, Socrates simply draws the line in question---erasing at once any remaining horizon of discovery, and showing we are